 Bartlett Sher's West End theatre credits include Women on the Verge of a Nervous Breakdown at the Playhouse Theatre in 2015.

 Directed by Bartlett Sher with sets by Michael Yeargan, projections by 59 Productions, costume by Catherine Zuber, lighting by Donald Holder and sound by Peter John Still.

-Oslo in London at the Harold Pinter Theatre opens on 2 October 2017 and closes on 30 December 2017
+Oslo in London at the Harold Pinter Theatre opened on 2 October 2017 and closed on 30 December 2017